NTF Presents President with National Thanksgiving Turkey

-The night before the presentation, “Apple” and “Cider” stayed in a room at the W Hotel.
-After the pardoning, they were driven to George Washington’s Mount Vernon Estate and Gardens.
-The National Thanksgiving Turkey will be on display for visitors through Jan.
+The night before the presentation, “Liberty” and “Peace” stayed in a room at the W Hotel.
+After the pardoning, they were driven to George Washington’s Mount Vernon Estate Museum and Gardens, where the National Thanksgiving Turkeys will be on display for visitors through Jan.
 6.

 After the holidays, Liberty and Peace will live in a custom-made enclosure at Mount Vernon’s nationally recognized livestock facility.

 Jaindl’s Turkey Farm in Orefield, Pa., also gave President Obama’s family two dressed turkeys that will be donated to the Capital Area Food Bank.